A quick Guide on How to Deal with Strong Emotions?

-Children feel more secure about talking emotions when they don’t feel intense emotions at that moment.
-So using stories and cartoons will help your child to talk about emotions.
-Start talking about what is happening in the story and how the characters are feeling.
+Children feel more secure about talking emotions when they don’t feel strong emotions at that moment.
+So using stories and cartoons will help your child talk about feelings.
+You can start talking about what is happening in the story and how the characters feel.

 Use Play as a Safe Ground.

-For children, it is easier to play about the things that create strong emotions rather than talk.
-So play with your child and try to understand the recurring subjects and use play to guide your child.
+It is easier for children to play about the things that create intense emotions than talk.
+Play with your child, understand the recurring subjects, and use play to guide your child.

 Be a Model.

-Talking about your emotions will help your child to talk about their emotions easily.
+Talking about your emotions will help your child talk about their feelings easily.
 Being a model of being respectful about differences and different perspectives will also help your little one.

 Share Your Stories

-It is important that your little one understands that everybody has feelings and we all feel scared, angry, jealous, etc. at some point.
+It is crucial that your little one understands that everybody has feelings, and we all feel scared, angry, jealous, etc., at some point.